 Have you heard the news?
-According to a World Meteorological Organization report published on May 3, a global event is hours away and nations from all over the world are preparing for the occasion.
+A global event is hours away and nations from all over the world are preparing for the occasion.
 June 5 is World Environment Day (WED), an annual “holiday” launched in 1972 by the United Nations General Assembly.
 The event helps raise environmental awareness, political attention and the need for positive environmental action.
 People, businesses and non-profits from all over the world take part in the annual event.

 Each year, a wide range of environmental activities and events are held around the world.
 No matter how old or young you happen to be or where you happen to live, everyone can participate in the worldwide event.
 A few small steps can make a great big impact when it comes to the environment.

 - Encourage your family to recycle and reuse in order to reduce our overcrowded landfills.

 - Reduce your use of paper by going electronic.